Your Complete Website Audit Checklist

 • Would a reader learn something?

-• Does each page target one main topic?
+• Does each page target one main keyword?

 • Are headings clear and descriptive?